 The Audit Committee comprises of John van der Welle, Hezekiah Adesola Oyinlola and Gregory Eckersley .
 The members are all be independent Non-Executive Directors of the Company.
 The Audit Committee is chaired by John van der Welle and shall meet not less than three times a year.
 The audit committee receives and reviews reports from management and from the Company’s auditors relating to the interim and annual accounts and to the internal control procedures in use throughout the Group.
 It is responsible for ensuring that the financial performance of the Group is properly reported with particular regard to legal requirements, accounting standards and the AIM Rules for Companies.
 This process includes reviews of annual and interim accounts; results announcements; risk and internal control systems; procedures; and accounting policies.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.

-The Remuneration Committee comprises of Gregory Eckersley and Aisha Muhammed-Oyebode.
+The Remuneration Committee comprises of Gregory Eckersley, Aisha Muhammed-Oyebode and John van der Welle.
 The members are all be independent Non-Executive Directors of the Company.
 The Remuneration Committee is chaired by Gregory Eckersley and shall meet not less than twice a year.
 It is responsible for determining and reviewing the terms and conditions of service (including remuneration) and termination of employment of executive directors and senior employees and the grant of options implemented from time to time.